 Don’t…Try-On Your Own

+Understanding your dog's behaviour can be challenging; perhaps an online dog training course could assist.
 If you can, try enlisting some help when clipping your dog’s nails, as it can completely change the whole experience.
 An assistant can help by distracting your dog while you concentrate on clipping, possibly enabling you to get the job done without them noticing and becoming distressed as a result.

 Dog Grooming Courses For Owners & Future Professionals